 The most recent report from the Social Security Trustees indicates that the Social Security Trust Fund will be depleted by 2033, meaning a reduction in future benefits is likely unless lawmakers take measures to avoid this.
 Regardless, to enjoy a fully funded retirement, supplemental sources of income are usually required.
-Here are a few of the best options.

 Your Personal Nest Egg

 The best option when it comes to supplementing Social Security income is to have your own retirement nest egg.
 If you worked for a larger company in your life, you likely had access to a 401(k), 403(b) or 457 plan.
 If you worked on your own, you may have contributed to an IRA, or perhaps even a solo 401(k) plan.
 Whatever the case, with diligent saving you can usually build up a nest egg over time that exceeds the amount you’ll draw from Social Security.
 If you’re still far away from retirement, use this time to maximize your contributions to these types of tax-advantaged plans so you don’t have to rely on Social Security.

 Small Business Spotlight 2022: Nominate Your Favorite Small Biz